U.S. and partners form international alliance to push nuclear power

-COPENHAGEN (Reuters) - The U.S. administration is leading an initiative with several other governments to promote nuclear power as a clean energy source and to encourage investment in new nuclear technologies.
+COPENHAGEN (Reuters) - The United States is leading an initiative with several other governments to promote nuclear power and encourage investment in new nuclear technologies.

-The U.S. nuclear industry is battling competition particularly from natural gas, while many national governments want to reduce their dependency on the energy source after Japan’s Fukushima nuclear accident in 2011.

 The initiative, launched on Thursday by U.S. Deputy Secretary of Energy Dan Brouillette with international partners, aims to “highlight the value of nuclear energy as a clean reliable energy source”.